5 fragrances that guarantee winter sunshine…

 There are those who claim certain scents should only be worn in summer – the lighter, more citrus-laden ones for the most part – and that we should reserve the heavier, more opulent fragrances for our winter wardrobes.
 But is this once foregranted ‘fact’ still true…?

 Certainly, in hot weather you may find your fragrance seems ‘stronger’ or more overpowering, the heat causing the notes to evolve on the skin more rapidly and bloom around you in fragrant waves.
 This is exactly why brands sometimes offer lighter versions of their bestselling scents for the summer.
 Indeed, some people prefer heavier more full-bodied, comforting, almost ‘cocooning’ scents in the winter – but again, this is completely individual.

 Personally, at The Perfume Society, we do tend towards richer fragrances that we love to rediscover at around the time when we reach for our opaque tights, our socks (and vests!), switching to airier perfumes for the warmer months.
 But never let anyone tell you what perfume to wear and when – just do what feels right for you.
 We say: scent ‘rules’ are made to be broken, so just follow your nose…

-We find the new year is a perfect time to refresh your senses and re-visit those scents you didn’t quite get on with in summer – cooler weather and damper climates makes your skin react completely differently, so why not try some fragrances you may have written-off forever?
+We find winter is actually a perfect time to refresh your senses, and re-visit those scents you perhaps didn’t quite get on with in summer – cooler weather and damper climates makes your skin react completely differently, so why not try some fragrances you may have written-off forever?